Interview prep · 🇺🇸 USA

 Paste a USA job posting and meet your coach.

 Drop a real LinkedIn, Greenhouse, or Lever posting into Calibrd.
-It predicts the questions for that company and level, benchmarks the comp so you negotiate in the right currency, and — with your CV — flags the experience gaps an interviewer will probe.
+It predicts the questions for that company and level, benchmarks the comp so you negotiate in the right currency, and uses your CV to flag the experience gaps an interviewer will probe.
 Then practise your answers out loud and get coached feedback.
 Free to install.

-Free to install · Preview every posting · Paid plans from $3.99
+Free to start · Free reports + first mock free · Paid plans from $3.99